steveh80/H801-mqtt/README.md

 Example: If you are using channel 1 to 3 for and RGB LED, send your message only to channel 1.

-Parameters:
+#### Parameters:
 * bri - brightness in percent
 * type - Type of message.
-Has to be one of w, rgb, cct (tunable white)
+Has to be one of w, rgb, cct (tunable white), lumitech-cct (special mode for tunable white in loxone lumitech format)
 * colortemp - Color temperature in Kelvin.
 Only used in type "cct".
 * rgb - RGB value in loxone format (BBBGGGRRR, each section would be 0-100).
 Example "100000000" would be 100% blue, "50" would be 50% red. (loxone format: R + G * 1000 + B * 1000000)
 * speed - Optional.
 A factor for fading speed.
 Integer 0-255 (255 no fading, 1 fast, 99 slow, +100 4-times faster, +200 8-times faster)